Custom vs App Store Shopify: Build or Buy?

 App Store apps install in minutes, are maintained by their vendor, get tested against every Shopify release, and spread their development cost across thousands of merchants.
 For commodity functions there's no contest.

 Real example: SpamShield runs a 4-layer spam detection engine — client signals, server-side ML, Claude AI, a global spam network across all installed stores.
 Building that custom for one merchant would take six months, cost €30,000+, and you'd lose the shared spam-network data flywheel that makes detection improve every week.
-The app costs €7.99–29.99 a month.
+The app has a free plan, then €7.99–29.99 a month.
 There is no version of "build it custom" that wins here.

 The same applies to email marketing, reviews, search, abandoned cart, page builders, currency switching, basic loyalty, basic subscriptions, image optimisation, and any function with five or more credible apps in the category.